Dogs are Unavoidable but You Can Coexist Peacefully!

 Myth 2: A Wagging Tail Means a Dog is Always Friendly

-Myth 3: Small Dogs Are Always Safe to Approach
+Myth 3: Small Dogs Are More Friendly to Approach

 • Reality: Small breeds can be reactive and prone to nervous aggression.
-The size of the dog is not an indication of threat.
+Consequently, the size of the dog is not an indication of threat.
+Every dog is an individual.
+The best thing is to talk to the owner about their dog’s temperament.

 Myth 4: Growling Means the Dog Will Bite

 • Reality: Growling is a warning sign, not an immediate threat.
-It’s a way dogs communicate discomfort, and provided you acknowledge that you should be OK.
+It’s a way dogs communicate discomfort and provided you acknowledge that you should be OK.
+Most dogs really do not want to engage in fighting or biting.

 How Creature Courage Can Help You Feel More Confident

-At Creature Courage, we help people overcome their fear of dogs using a holistic mix of education, controlled exposure therapy, and anxiety management techniques.
+Creature Courage are the leading animal phobia specialist and can help you dramatically change your fear of dogs.
+We help people overcome their fear of dogs using a holistic mix of education, controlled exposure therapy, and anxiety management techniques.
 Our approach includes:

 • Controlled exposure therapy with our well-trained, friendly, therapy dogs in a supervised setting is key to making a lasting change to people’s intense fear of animals.

-• Anxiety management techniques like hypnotherapy and relaxation techniques to reduce fear responses are other therapies we use and recommend to help overcome the complications of cynophobia.
+• Anxiety management techniques like hypnotherapy, NILP, Meditation and relaxation techniques to reduce fear responses are other therapies we use and recommend to help overcome the complications of cynophobia.

 Most clients experience a definable, positive transformation within just one session, leaving with the practical tools to handle future dog encounters with confidence.
-Get in touch today and find out how Creature Courage can help you free yourself from your fear of dogs – all in just one day!
+Get in touch today and find out how Creature Courage can help you free yourself from your fear of dogs in a lasting way!

 FAQ: Common Questions About Staying Safe Around Dogs